chetanbommu/LeetCode-MayChallenge2020/README.md

 # LeetCode-MayChallenge2020
-Contains solutions to the May LeetCoding Challenge
+This repo contains solutions(in Java♥) to the May LeetCoding Challenge
 ## WEEK - 1
 Problem | Solution
 ------- | --------